 - Come back to your Task Manager and this process will be consuming just a little fraction of your processor.
 Paste the full path to the folder you copied and then add \MsMpEng.exe to it.
 Click OK to save changes.

 Method 5: Scan For Malware

-There is a likelihood a malware has infected the MsMpEng.exe process.
-Try scanning with an anti-malware application like MalwareBytes and AdwCleaner to scan for and delete any malware which could be present on your PC.
+There is a likelihood that malware has infected the MsMpEng.exe process.
+Try scanning with an anti-malware application like Malwarebytes and AdwCleaner to scan for and delete any malware which could be present on your PC.

 Method 6: Removing Bad Updates